Christian M. 8 min read

 Regulations

-The UK is known for its strict environmental standards and waste regulations, which make waste management more expensive.
+The UK is known for its strict environmental standards and commercial waste regulations, which make waste management more expensive.
 While cost is a big factor, regulations add another layer of complexity as they constantly evolve.

 For example, China banned the import of plastic in 2018, leaving UK waste exporters scrambling for similarly priced alternatives in Asia and the EU.